sg-s/xolotl/docs/source/howdoi.rst

 ===========

-...create a empty xolotl object?
+create a empty xolotl object?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 ::